alexlance/paw/README.md

    whenever they expire.
 Someone would need to steal both your key files and obtain your passphrase to steal your secrets.

-`paw` exists because given a time span in the order of a few decades, I am more confidant in my ability to retain a simple password.
+The `paw` tool exists because given a time span in the order of a few decades, I am more confident in my ability to retain a simple password.
 I.e. symmetric encryption with a sufficiently complex passphrase is good enough and I'll still be capable of using it in 20 or 40 years.

 Also storing and backing up ~/.gnupg folders securely is going to result in some really poor security hygiene (encraption etc).
-Also am I meant to have a different ~/.gnupg folder setup on every machine I work on?
-That's going to be problematic.
+Also, having a different ~/.gnupg folder setup on every machine that I work on is going to cause problems.